ghc-proposals/proposals/proposals/0000-likelihood-annotations.rst

  e2:
   <e2_code>

-Currently if we get this layout depends implicitly on the order of constructors and the GHC version.
-With the pragma GHC will try to generate this layout when beneficial instead.
+Currently the order of e1 and e2 is determined implicitly by the order of constructors and the used GHC version.

+With the pragma, GHC will try to generate this layout when beneficial.

 Costs and Drawbacks
 -------------------
 This comes with an increase in compiler complexity as one would expect.

-I don't expect negative impacts on existing code or users not making use of this feature.
+I don't expect any negative impact on existing code or users not making use of this feature.